There is already a significant amount of documentation on installing a Shibboleth SP notably:

 wget https://directory.test.tuakiri.ac.nz/metadata/tuakiri-test-metadata-cert.pem -O /etc/shibboleth/tuakiri-test-metadata-cert.pem

-just above the sample (commented-out) MetadataProvider
+/etc/shibboleth/shibboleth2.xml just above the sample (commented-out) MetadataProviderelement.

 For Tuakiri add: